Git

 git checkout -b [new-branch-name]

-Create a new branch, with no history or contents, called gh-pages
+Create a new branch, with no history or contents, called gh-pages and switches to the gh-pages branch

 git checkout --orphan gh-pages